Mhmd-Husseini/real-estate-client/README.md

 - This project uses the [React Javascript Library](https://react.dev/).
 React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It is used to design frontend for apps on mobile, desktop, and the web.
 - For persistent data storage (database), the website and admin desktop application use [MySQL](https://www.mysql.com/) to create a structured database schema for efficiently storing and retrieving information related to properties, users, and other data.
 - This project uses [Laravel](https://laravel.com), a robust PHP web application framework, as a central component of its architecture.
 Laravel plays a pivotal role in the project, primarily focusing on the development of robust and secure APIs (Application Programming Interfaces).
+The github link for the project's backend: https://github.com/Mhmd-Husseini/real-estate-website-backend.git
 - This project also uses the [Node.js](https://nodejs.org/en) for building the backend of the admin desktop application.
 Node.js is an open-source, server-side JavaScript runtime environment that allows for efficient server-side scripting and the development of network applications.
 - For the desktop application's frontend, [Electron](https://www.electronjs.org/) is utilized to create a structured database schema for efficiently storing and retrieving information related to properties, users, and other data.